 A report from the Economict Intelligence Unit ranked Amsterdam in the top 5 safest cities amongst 50 leading capital cities making it one of the safest cities to study.
 Of course it is still a capital city welcoming milion of visitors every year so the business school always urges its students to take care of their belongings and each other.
 You know when your bike is stolen you are fully integrated in Dutch culture.

 Triangle of Support

-The third line of support is the student counsellor, who is trained specifically for this job.
 The student counsellor advises and assists any student facing special, personal, or financial circumstances that may be affecting their study progress.

 One of the many great things about living and studing in the Netherlands is the excellent standard of Dutch healthcare, rated as one of the best in Europe.
 The Netherlands tops the list of 34 nations in the 2012 Euro Health Consumer Index (the ‘industry standard’ of modern healthcare) and spends 11.9 percent of GDP on health, second only to the United States.
 Plus, almost all the doctors speak excellent English, making healthcare in the Netherlands very accessible to expats.